playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linters-formatters-type-checkers/index.md

 ----

-To install TypeScript in your project, you can `npm i` it:
+To install TypeScript in your project, you can install it with your package manager:

 ```shell
 npm i -D typescript